nilkamalsaha/Creating-New-Columns-in-Python/README.md

 2. Check the data type of each column
 3. Create a numeric column using arithmetic
 4. Create a numeric column using condition logic

+# Creating-DateTime-Columns-in-Python

+Hello agin,

+Using the data I sent over last week, can you calculate the number of days between the purchase and delivery date for each sale and save it as a new column called 'Delivery Time'?

+What were the average days from purchase to delivery?

+Thanks !
+Peter

+## Key Objectives

+1. Calculate the difference between two datetime columns and save it as a new colum
+2. Take the average of the new column.